 December 10 (Fri.): Students will brush up on their analysis and proposals for the final presentation on the age of urban digitalization.

 December 17 (Fri.): Joint final presentations from the four universities and international comparative analysis by all students and instructors will provide common knowledge on urban digitization possibilities and practical challenges for different cultures and societies.

-In consideration of the 6-8 hour time difference between Asia and Europe, the joint class of the four countries will be held in the form of an online seminar.
+In consideration of the 6-8 hour time difference between Asia and Europe, the joint class of the four countries was held in the form of an online seminar.

 Conditions for participation

 This course is mainly intended for students in the Graduate School of Design, Kyushu University (Master’s and Doctoral Programs).
-(Capacity: about 15 people) All classes will be conducted in English, so international students and students interested in international exchange are encouraged to participate.
-Students from other graduate schools of Kyushu University are also welcome to attend.
+(Capacity: about 15 people) All classes were conducted in English.

 [Organizer] Faculty of Design, Kyushu University